subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ m_{eq} = \sqrt{{3(T_c - T)\over{4(dJ)^3\beta^2} }}  $$

 we can see that $m_{eq}$ has a quadratic variation with $T$ in the neighborhood of the critical temperature.
 This was also evident in figure 6 in the previous section.
 Even though this behavior was arrived at in the context of the Ising model, it turns out that all second order phase transitions for $d\ge 4$ exhibit this quadratic variation irrespective of the physical material involved.
-For $d = 2, 3$ the exponent is not ${1\over 2}$ from experimental data, hence the Landau theory fails for $d=2,3$.
+For $d = 2, 3$ the exponent is not ${1\over 2}$ (this is known from experimental data), hence the Landau theory fails for $d=2,3$.
 The correct exponents for these cases were computed with the help of the renormalization group theory in the 1970s.

 The big advance that Landau made was the idenification of a phase with the minima of the free energy function.
 This opened the door to the analysis of systems that have much more complicated phase behavior then the Ising model susch as spin glass systems.